Studio Room Review at Orange Lake (West Village)

 The kitchenette in the studio won me over.
 It had everything I needed to prepare meals throughout the week.

-There was a table and chairs that sat four people.
+A table and chairs sat up to four guests.

 The cabinets were stocked with plates, bowls, and various glassware.

 The counters provided room to prepare food.
-In addition, there was a cutting board, blender, coffee maker, and toaster oven.
+Extras included a cutting board, blender, coffee maker, and toaster oven.

 The cooktop was a solid surface with two burners.